 I like to cook.
 Specifically, I like to cook for other people, particularly those whom I love: my wife, my children, step children, and the grandkids; my siblings, although the opportunities are unfortunately rare these days; and my friends.
 Although this is true and high-minded sounding, it is also true that I am a cooking whore.
 I will cook for anyone who I think will appreciate it and give me the feedback and instant gratification to which I am addicted.

-I like the way we are able to eat, living in Southern California.
-We have a choice of five or six Certified Farmers Markets, on various days of the week, all within 20 minutes drive time or less from our home.
-Most grocery stores have significant varieties and quantities of organic products, as well as non-GMO (I’ll write about my views on this sometime soon; I have mixed feelings), and sustainably- and humanely-raised options.
-Whole Foods Market isn’t our only choice for these types of food products.
+I liked the way we were able to eat, when we lived in Southern California.
+We had a choice of five or six Certified Farmers Markets, on various days of the week, all within 20 minutes drive time or less from our home.
+Most grocery stores have significant varieties and quantities of organic products, as well as non-GMO (I’ll write about my views on this sometime; I have mixed feelings), and sustainably- and humanely-raised options.
+Whole Foods Market wasn’t our only choice for these types of food products.

 I like the whole science-technology-medicine-health-fitness thing.
 I love to read about space shots, physics, autonomous cars, DNA mapping, gut biomes, healthcare systems, exercise, diet and nutrition, and the latest studies and discoveries regarding any of these and more.
 I have been an avid user and early adopter of Apple’s computers, tablets, phones, and services since the late 1980s.
 I’m not a zealot; I just like the toys, and I like learning abut them.
 Recently I’ve started playing with home automation (still very frustrating).

 We like to travel.
 Separately or together my wife and I have been to all of the 48 contiguous states, 13 European countries, Mexico, Canada, and several of the Caribbean islands.
 We travel to explore the geography, history, architecture, art, culture, and the food of familiar and unfamiliar places.